Saint-Lizier, Ariege tourism & sightseeing

 Enthusiasts of roman style churches will also enjoy visiting the churches at Montgauch, Luzenac, Castillon, Ourjout, Soueix and Combelongue - all within a few kilometres of Saint-Lizier and together making a very pleasant afternoon trip.

 Among the towns and villages in the area, we enjoyed strolling around the medieval villages at La Bastide-de-Serou and Le Mas-d'Azil (both to the east of Saint-Lizier), and the Tour de l'Avantes starting from nearby Montjoie as well as a walk along the riverside in Saint-Girons.

-Map of Saint-Lizier and places to visit
+Map of Saint-Lizier and places nearby

 Visit near Saint-Lizier with France This Way reviews

 ... or see ALL recommended places to visit in Ariege